Esorat/simple-ball-game/README.md

 Getting Started
 To get your sorry ass started with the Bevy Ball Game, you'll need to have Rust installed.
 If you don’t, go get it here.

+Game Key Commands:
+G: Start the game.
+M: Go back to the main menu.
+Escape: Exit the game.

 Clone this repository and get your hands dirty:

 sh